 Myths 101: Every Application is perfect for serverless computing

-Not every other application possesses suitability to the serverless computing process.
+Not every other application possesses suitability for the serverless computing process.
 There are several challenges concerned with applications that are data-intensive.
-Artificial Intelligence and machine learning are now incorporated in the app’s infrastructure and make them flooded with data and to move such large chunks of data to a cloud server can be a huge challenge and this is the sole reason, such applications are not a right fit for serverless computing.
+Artificial Intelligence and machine learning are now incorporated into the app’s infrastructure and making them flooded with data and moving such large chunks of data to a cloud server can be a huge challenge and this is the sole reason, such applications are not a right fit for serverless computing.

 Myth 102: Serverless Computing does not need a server.